 Faced with the worst economic crisis in American history and calls to imitate the command economies of Italy and the Soviet Union, any president in the 1930s would have felt compelled to try a more interventionist approach.

-Perhaps less impressive men could not have overcome conservative forces cautioning against sweeping change.
+Perhaps less impressive men would not have overcome conservative forces resisting sweeping change.

 But the story of Bismarck, Gladstone and the Roosevelts is as much the story of their time as it is a history of Great Men.